kb1995/railsjunior/_posts/2020-01-27-intro-to-ruby-class.md

 You should remember that you cannot call instance methods on the class just like you can't call class methods on the instance.

-## Everything in Ruby is an Object
+## Everything in Ruby is an object

 Yes, really!
 Because everything is an object, everything was created from a class.
 You can see from which class the object is coming from using the <mark>.class</mark> method.